malavp1998/vaccinatedSystem/README.md

 # vaccinatedSystem

-Please find the Link for Prometheus and Swagger Link Below.
+Please find the Link for Prometheus and Swagger Below.

 1. Prometheus Link : http://localhost:8080/actuator/prometheus
 2. Swagger Link: http://localhost:8080/swagger-ui/index.html

-   Note - While registering the new center please take center JSON as the below format (in swagger with time format
+   Note - While registering the new center please take center JSON in the below format (in swagger with time format
     "openTime": {  "hour": 0,   "minute": 0,   "second": 0,   "nano": 0 } and  "closeTime": {  "hour": 0,   "minute": 0,   "second": 0,   "nano": 0 } it will not work